lead-free/lead-free.github.io/about/index.md

 ### About Me

 Hi.
 I am a researcher and a graduate student at the City University of New York working with the [*CCNY Robotics Lab*](https://ccny-ros-pkg.github.io).
-I build robotic embedded systems from pcb layout to path planning for various NSF lab-to-market endeavors ~~that sponsor my further education~~.
+I build robotic embedded systems from pcb layout to path planning algorithms for various NSF lab-to-market endeavors ~~that sponsor my further education~~.

 Aside from building robots, I am interested in algorithms, particularly path finding problems.
 I am currently exploring the field of [*evolutionary computations*](https://en.wikipedia.org/wiki/Evolutionary_computation) and tweaking neural networks (aka [neuroevolution](http://eplex.cs.ucf.edu/hyperNEATpage/HyperNEAT.html)).